Woman is run over, killed at Minneapolis intersection

 The driver stopped immediately and was cooperating with police.

-Authorities have yet to say where in the intersection Kielas was when she was hit or who had the right of way.
+Authorities have yet to say where in the intersection Kielas was when she was hit.
 Traffic signals control the intersection.